cmu-delphi/covidcast-indicators/validator/PLANS.md

   * E.g. WY/RI missing or very low compared to historical
 * Use hypothesis testing p-values to decide when to raise error or not, instead of static thresholds.
 Many low but non-significant p-values will also raise error.
 See [here](https://delphi-org.slack.com/archives/CV1SYBC90/p1601307675021000?thread_ts=1600277030.103500&cid=CV1SYBC90) and [here](https://delphi-org.slack.com/archives/CV1SYBC90/p1600978037007500?thread_ts=1600277030.103500&cid=CV1SYBC90) for more background.
   * Order raised exceptions by p-value
-  * Raise errors when one p-value (per geo region, e.g.) is significant OR when a bunch of p-values for that same type of test (differeng geo regions, e.g.) are "close" to significant
+  * Raise errors when one p-value (per geo region, e.g.) is significant OR when a bunch of p-values for that same type of test (different geo regions, e.g.) are "close" to significant
   * Correct p-values for multiple testing
   * Bonferroni would be easy but is sensitive to choice of "family" of tests; Benjamimi-Hochberg is a bit more involved but is less sensitive to choice of "family"; [comparison of the two](https://delphi-org.slack.com/archives/D01A9KNTPKL/p1603294915000500)
 * Nicer formatting for error “report”
-* Run timing tests, check if saving intermediate files will improve efficiency (currently a bottleneck at "individual file checks" section)
 * Ensure validator runs on signals that require AWS credentials (in progress)
-* Improve efficiency and reduce load on API by pulling all checking_date ranges from API at once and subsetting in checking_date loop
-* Combination indicator and jhu running into divide-by-zero error in relative_difference_by_min
 * If can't get data from API, do we want to use substitute data for the comparative checks instead?
 E.g. most recent successful API pull -- might end up being a couple weeks older
   * Currently, any API fetch problems just doesn't do comparative checks at all.
 * Potentially implement a check for erratic data sources that wrongly report all 0's (like the error with the Wisconsin data for the 10/26 forecasts)